ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 #### Data corruption

-The MEG data in the article is invalid, possibly because of data corruption
+The MEG data in the repository https://openneuro.org/datasets/ds003682 is invalid, possibly because of data corruption

 **incomplete copying led to corrupted files**

-The following events are present in the data: 1, 2, 3, 4, 5, 32
+The following events are an example present in the data: 1, 2, 3, 4, 5, 32

 ```
 event_id = {'Auditory/Left': 1, 'Auditory/Right': 2,